 Elite Home Trends

-Nicole Desrosiers is a BCC student with a flair for design.
+Nicole Desrosiers is a Bristol student with a flair for design.
 Nicole planned to use her realtor’s license, coupled with her business education and her natural talent for designing home spaces to launch a new home staging business.

 She was introduced to ACE by her management professor, April Lynch and she immediately took action.